 I also recently let loose a new single.
 The single is a revamped version of my popular song 'De Valera'.
 This arrangement has a more celtic feel than the original and I've added uilleann pipes, whistles, bodhran and fiddle with backing vocals.
 You can buy it from all usual outlets including Itunes, Google Play and Amazon.
 I will be releasing 2 further singles early in 2018 which will all be featured on an album of originals in the autumn.

 You can also hear the title track released yesterday on youtube below.

-I'm totally chuffed at the amount of plays and downloads on this album so far and particularly so by the interest in the song from the USA, Canada, Sweden and Australia.
+I'm totally bowled over at the amount of plays and downloads on this album so far and particularly so by the interest in the song from the USA, Canada, Sweden and Australia.
 If the figures continue to stack up, I'll get cracking on another country album as a follow up.